 - Horizontal impact machine compliant with ASTM D 4003.

-- Compression tester compliant with ASTM D 642.
+- Compression tester is compliant with ASTM D 642.

-- Random vibration tester compliant with the specifications outlined in the ASTM D 4728 standard.
+- Random vibration tester is compliant with the specifications outlined in the ASTM D 4728 standard.

 Do you need to comply with the ISTA 3E protocol?
 At Safe Load Testing Technologies we help companies optimize their packaging and certify it using our transport simulation equipment.
 A track record of two decades in the industry and our commitment to continuous innovation certify our work.
 Contact us and let’s discuss how we can help you certify your packaging under the ISTA 3E standard.